karllhughes/personal-blog-5/work.md

 Along the way, I started figuring out how to hire engineers, build distributed scalable software, and work with founders to learn what customers need and how we can deliver best.
-I was part of the leadership team during a major pivot, and helped establish the companies core values.
+I was part of the leadership team during a major pivot, and helped establish the company's core values.

 ### Director of News, [Uloop](https://www.uloop.com/)
 <p class="post-meta">2011 - 2013</p>

 <p class="hug">
-While I was studying Mechanical Engineering at The University of Tennessee, I started a student blog that grew to over 30 writers.
+While I was studying Mechanical Engineering at The University of Tennessee, I started a student blog.
 In addition to managing the editorial process and content calendar, I wrote all the code that powered the CMS.
 </p>

 Failing to make a sustainable business out of that venture, I joined Uloop, a college classified ads website to integrate my knowledge of content with their expertise in online marketing.
+I ended up recruiting and managing over 500 college student writers across the country, and building a gamified newsroom in Wordpress to help motivate and focus our efforts.

 It was an interesting experience as my job was a blend of technical, editorial, and recruiting, but I learned a ton about being part of a scrappy startup.